gigatec/docker-magento2/README.md

 ## Use with existing Magento 2 project

-First you have to adjust the directory mapping in your docker-compose-yml by adding your Magento project.
+First you have to map your Magento project directory in your docker-compose.yml.
 Assuming your project is available in `./web` add volumes as follows:

 ```
   web:
     volumes:
       - ./web:/var/www/html
 ```

 After the change start your containers:
 ```
 docker-compose up -d
 docker exec -ti {webContainerId} init-project
 ```

+Your project will be set up:
+* permissions are being adjusted,
+* the env.php is being generated,
+* including redis config, if enabled,
+* the base url for the default store is being adjusted to what you set in env

+You only need to import the database, and you're good to go!

 ## Settings